Hoya indaysarae: Description

 The leaves of H. indaysarae are smooth on both sides with whole edge, the base of the leaf sheet is round, peak is sharp or pointed, with internodes 8.0-9.0 cm; the petioles are smooth, with a diameter of 0.3 cm, and length of 1.2-1.3 cm.
 The peduncle is long, up to 22 cm.
 In a negative geotropic umbrella, 5-13 individual flowers with a diameter of 1.2 cm open (in the expanded state).
 The corolla lobes are bent back, the outer side of the blades is smooth, the inner papillary is pubescent in texture.
 The pinkish tips of the corolla lobes are wrapped back.
 The corolla and crown are creamy yellow in color.
 The flower is marked with pinkish color at the tip of the apex and measuring 1.4 cm.

 Etymology

-The species was named after then-Davao City mayor Philippine vice president Sara Duterte-Carpio, daughter of former President Rodrigo Duterte, for her support in the environmental initiatives of the Caraga Region, and her support for nature conservation efforts in the region.
+The species was named after the Philippine vice-president Sara Duterte-Carpio, daughter of 16th President Rodrigo Duterte, for her support in the environmental initiatives of the Caraga Region, and her support for nature conservation efforts in the region.